Vital Records Online

 2. Complete the Request Form: Fill out the Apostille/Certificate of Authenticity Request Form.

-3. Gather Required Documents: Ensure you have a certified copy of the birth certificate and any additional documents required for the apostille process.
+3. Gather Required Documents: Ensure you have a certified copy of the death certificate and any additional documents required for the apostille process.

 4. Make Payment: Prepare the appropriate fee of $25.00 per certificate ($5.00 per certificate for adoptions) for the apostille service.
 This can be done through a check or money order made payable to the "Treasurer, State of New Jersey."